vrenken/EtAlii.UniCon/Assets/com.etalii.unicon/README.md

    {
       private ILogger _logger = Log.ForContext<MySubSystem>();

-      // In case of MonoBehaviors you need to (for now) assign the logger in the awake method.
+      // In case of MonoBehaviours you need to (for now) assign the logger in the awake method.
       // public void Awake()
       // {
       //    _logger = Log.ForContext<MySubSystem>();